Haguroma/SmartDiary/README.md

 Contact Management:
 Add new contacts with names and phone numbers.
 Store multiple phone numbers for a single contact.
+Search for contacts by name.
+Add email addresses to contacts.
+Add addresses to contacts.
 Edit existing contact information.
 Delete contacts.

+Notes Management:
+Add new notes.
+Store multiple tags for a single note.
+Search for notes by keyword or tag.
+Delete note.

 Birthday Tracking:
 Add birthdays to contacts.